FasterXML/jackson/README.md

 ### Version support

-[Versioning](VERSIONING.md) explains logic of how branches are maintained and versions released from branches.
+[Versioning](VERSIONING.md) explains logic of how branches are maintained and versions released from branches, as well as concepts "Open"/"Closed"/"Long-Term Support" (LTS) branches.

-Full status (open / EOL) of various versions and branches can be found from [Jackson Releases](../../wiki/Jackson-Releases) page.
+Full status (Open / Closed (aka EOL)) of various versions and branches can be found from [Jackson Releases](../../wiki/Jackson-Releases) page.

 #### Community Version Support